 When will classes be offered?

-The leadership core courses (HRE 2723, HRE 3723, HRE 4723) and the leadership internship (HRE 4804) needed for this minor are offered exclusively online every semester, including the summer semesters.
+The leadership core courses (HRE 2723, HRE 3723, HRE 4723) and the leadership internship (HRE 4808) needed for this minor are offered exclusively online every semester, including the summer semesters.
 Honors versions of the core courses are available (HRE 2724, HRE 3724, HRE4724)

 What do I have to do to add this minor?